fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 Returns a rank-2 square array with the same type, kind and rank as `a`, that contains the inverse of `a`.

-If an exception occurred on input errors, or singular matrix, NaNs will be returned.
+If an exception occurred on input errors, or singular matrix, `NaN`s will be returned.
+For fine-grained error control in case of singular matrices prefer the `subroutine` and the `function` interfaces.

 ### Example